 Compliant Decision Making

 The third example is compliant decision making.
 This is the case when an organisations needs to comply with regulation.
-For example, a bank that wants to have capital in place to cover its unforeseen loses.
+For example, a bank that wants to have capital in place to cover its unforeseen losses.
 It wants to have this capital in place, so it is a solid organisation.
 And it has to adhere to certain regulations.
 If this is the case, what you want is solid data and solid data-driven decision making to demonstrate to the regulator that you have done whatever you can to make a well-informed decision about your capital buffer.

 So, these are three examples of when advanced analytics or data-driven decision making can be very helpful to your organisation.
 But is does not answer why you want to become a data-driven organisation.